obsinity/obsinity/documentation/architecture/forwarding-and-stream-ingest.md

 This document details how Obsinity forwards events to additional targets (connectors) and ingests events from Kafka/RabbitMQ streams into the same pipeline used by REST ingest.

+> **Status:** RabbitMQ and Kafka consumers ship as `obsinity-ingest-rabbitmq` and `obsinity-ingest-kafka`.
+The outbox dispatcher and forwarding connectors remain on the roadmap, so treat those sections as forward-looking.

 ## Goals
 - Reuse the canonical `EventEnvelope` and REST body shape everywhere.
 - Keep delivery semantics explicit and configurable (at‑least‑once vs exactly‑once with outbox/de‑dupe).